EinKeks/ws-client-examples/README.md

 `channelType` - constant "ticker";

-`symbol` - currency pair you are intrested in;
+`symbol` - currency pair you are interested in;

 `frequency` - optional parameter.
-When omitted, you wil get all ticker changes.
+When omitted, you will get all ticker changes.
 When given, send rate will be limited to one message per `frequency` seconds.
-Minimal `frequency` is 0.1.
+Minimum `frequency` is 0.1.

-Upon subscribing you will get an answer with channelId:
+Upon subscribing you will get a response with channelId:

     {
         "channelId": "BTC/USD_ticker",